When it comes to crunchy foods, it has to be the right kind of crunch, and this homemade Granola Bark fits the bill perfectly

 - Meanwhile combine cinnamon (if using), oats, almonds, coconut, seeds, almond or hazelnut flour in a large bowl.

-- Once liquid mixture is back to room temperature, whisk in olive oil, which will cool it further, then egg white.
+- Once liquid mixture is back to room temperature, whisk in oil or melted butter, which will cool it further, then egg white.
 Pour over dry ingredients and mix well.

 - Set on a cooling rack until surface of granola is crisp.
 Leave oven on.
-If surface is still tacky to the touch once it has cooled — although I didn’t find this at all — return the pan to the oven and continue baking for another 10 to 15 minutes, checking every 5 minutes.
+If surface is still tacky to the touch once it has cooled return the pan to the oven and continue baking for another 10 to 15 minutes, checking every 5 minutes (I didn’t find this at all).
 Don’t let it get too dark or it tastes bitter.

 - Once totally cool, break into pieces in store in an airtight container at room temperature for up to 2 weeks, or in the fridge up to 1 month.